Cannibal (Kesha song)

-"Cannibal" is a song by American recording artist and songwriter Kesha, from her first EP of the same name (2010).
+"Cannibal" is a song by American singer and songwriter Kesha, from her first EP of the same name (2010).
 The song was written by Kesha alongside Pebe Sebert, Joshua Coleman and Mathieu Jomphe, with production completed by Ammo and Billboard.
 The song was released as a promotional single as part of the countdown to Kesha's EP Cannibal on November 9, 2010.

 Background and recording

 The track was written by Kesha Sebert, Joshua Coleman, Mathieu Jomphe and Pebe Sebert, whilst Ammo and Billboard produced the track.
 The track was recorded in September 2010 at Conway Recording Studios in Hollywood, Los Angeles, California.
 The song serves as the title track to her first EP, Cannibal and was written, recorded and completed only weeks before the release of the EP.

 Promotion and release

 Upon its initial release, the song charted on the Canadian Hot 100 and American Billboard Hot 100 charts at numbers 62 and 77, respectively.
 Kesha performed the song on her tours Get Sleazy Tour (2011) and Kesha and the Creepies: Fuck the World Tour (2016-2017).